 How to Take Control of Your Coffee Shop Marketing Plan

 So you’ve opened a coffee shop.
 The next thing to do: find some customers.
-One of the best ways to find new customers (and keep current customers coming back) is to start marketing.
+One of the best ways to find new customers (and keep current customers coming back) is to create a marketing plan for your coffee shop.

 If you’ve never put together a marketing plan before, we’re sorry to say that there isn’t a one-size-fits-all marketing plan that you can simply implement.
 The marketing plan for your coffee shop is based on your specific market, your target consumer, and your business’s maturity — it’s unique.